Arnold: Somebody has to.

 Arnold rallies the neighborhood and hosts "Blockapalooza," a block party held to protest against FTi's plans.
 Unfortunately, the permit allowing them to close a public street was stolen by Scheck's employees, so the police arrive at the scene and declare Blockapalooza illegal.
 Arnold's grandmother Gertie (Tress MacNeille) is jailed for being hostile to the police suppressing the rally.

 As demolition day closes in, Gerald Johannsen (Jamil Walker Smith) tells Arnold to stop looking on the bright side of things and that you cannot always win.
 While everyone else accepts their fate, Arnold doesn't give up so easily.

-While packing up their things and reminiscing about the past, Arnold's grandfather informs Arnold of the "Tomato Incident", a Boston Tea Party-like event that occurred in front of the boarding house during the Revolutionary War, which Arnold realizes would mean that the neighborhood is a historic landmark and cannot be torn down.
+While packing up their things and reminiscing about the past, Arnold's grandfather Phil (Dan Castellaneta) informs Arnold of the "Tomato Incident", a Boston Tea Party-like event that occurred in front of the boarding house during the Revolutionary War, which Arnold realizes would mean that the neighborhood is a historic landmark and cannot be torn down.
 However, the declaration that would prove this has mysteriously disappeared, and it doesn't take Arnold long to figure out that Scheck has it.
-Along with Gerald and, unbeknownst to him, Helga as his Mission Control, makes it his mission to recover the document from Scheck before it's too late.
+With Gerald and, unbeknownst to him, Helga as his Mission Control, Arnold makes it his mission to recover the document from Scheck before it's too late.